Ctrl-Alt-Chris/python-file-smashers/README.md

 # python-file-smashers
+My Python learning project
-collection of small python scripts to organize and manipulate files
+Collection of scripts to organize and manipulate files